You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 The idea is that you break down the overall value of your package and offer a generous discount, which is why you’re creating a package in the first place.
 You’re maximizing the outcome of the collaboration and making it a simple yes or no buying decision for your coachee.

-In the life coaching industry, your prices largely depend on your expertise, previous clientele, and media presence.
-You are the biggest asset in your business, and with time, growing your personal brand as a coach can create more demand for your services.
+Your rates will largely depend on your expertise level, previous clientele, and media presence.
+You are the biggest asset in your business, and with time, growing your brand as a coach can create more demand for your services.
 Consequently, a higher interest in your services will increase your ability to charge higher rates.

 [ Read: Steal This Template for Your Complete Brand Strategy ]